Get Hands-On Experience

 Summer Jobs & Internships

 Employers expect you to use each summer to build your legal skills.
 Summer is a chance to explore different areas of law, use your legal training, and develop new legal and professional skills.
-Students can work with a wide range of employers and OCP is available to help with every step, including identifying opportunities, reviewing application materials, conducting interview preparation, and discussing how to accept or decline an offer.
+Students can work with a wide range of employers and OCP is available to help with every step, including identifying opportunities, connecting you with alumni and other contacts in the legal community, reviewing application materials, conducting interview preparation, and discussing how to negotiate an offer.
 Opportunities are available in the Bay Area, across the country, and abroad.
 To learn more about options to get hands-on experience while earning academic credit, check out the USF Law Externship Program and the Clinical Programs.

 My OCP counselor knew I was passionate about litigation and suggested I apply to the district attorney's office during the fall on-campus recruiting.
 She worked with me to review my resume and conducted a practice interview with me.
 Ultimately, OCP helped me secure my summer position in the Contra Costa District Attorney's Office."